DIGS

 The Head of All Those Kingdoms

-For several millennia during the Bronze and Iron Ages, history tells us that Hazor was the greatest city in northern Canaan and perhaps one of the greatest cities in all of the eastern Mediterranean.
+History tells us that Hazor was the greatest city in northern Canaan during the Bronze and Iron Ages and was perhaps one of the greatest cities in all of the eastern Mediterranean for several millennia.
 Hazor and its kings are mentioned in the militaristic boasts and diplomatic correspondences of ancient Near Eastern rulers, while the Book of Joshua famously refers to Hazor as “the head” of all the Canaanite kingdoms.
 Even after the Israelites had conquered and resettled the city, Hazor still dwarfed the rest of the major cities of the Israelite kingdom of David and Solomon, including Jerusalem.
 Hazor remained a principal settlement in the northern kingdom of Israel until the Assyrian ruler Tiglath-Pileser III destroyed the city in 732 BCE.

-This season, we plan to continue the excavation of the Israelite levels dating to the tenth and ninth centuries BCE. and to reach the monumental Late Bronze Age administrative palace, one of the most outstanding buildings in the southern Levant.
-In addition, our expedition will be excavating in the lower city of Hazor which was settled in the Middle and Late Bronze Ages.
+This season, they plan to continue the excavation of the Israelite levels dating to the tenth and ninth centuries BCE, and to reach the monumental Late Bronze Age administrative palace, one of the most outstanding buildings in the southern Levant.
+In addition, they will be continuing their excavations in the Lower City where they have uncovered the remains of a monumental Middle Bronze Age building.

 Details